dadler6/CG_Final/README.txt

 iii) Read_Mapping.py are the functions used to initialize a read mapping step.
 A full read mapping can be run using the method:

 Read_Mapping.run(reads_dict, contigs) where reads_dict is a read_dict as specified above, and contigs is the current contigs list.
-Essentially, each read is aligned to its optimal alignment in the contigs, and likelihood is computed at that alignment.
-If the likelihood is large enough, we use approximate inference to except/reject the new mapping.
-Other methods defined are the distributions to compute the probabilities, and the optimal alignment.
-The output is an updated dictionary with new mappings.
+Essentially, each read is aligned to its optimal alignment in the contigs, and we compute the joint probability of all variables at that alingment position (i.e. the likelihood).
+If the likelihood at that position is greater than the likelihood for the same read at the previous time step, then we map the read to this new position.
+If the new likelihood is not greater, than we use an approximate inference procedure to accept/reject the new mapping (see write-up for details on this).
+Other methods define various distributions used to compute probabilities.
+Lastly, we compute the optimal alignment using the hamming distance.

+The output is an updated dictionary with the new mappings to all the latent variables.

 iv) Consensus_Sequence.py goes is used to update the contigs.
 It can be run using the method: